-To ensure that we are doing the right things in the right way and for the right people, in 2007/08 South Oxfordshire District Council undertook a major review of the Corporate Plan.
-In doing this, the annual residents' survey asked customers to set out their priorities for improvement.
-In addition, workshops took place across the district when people were asked what they thought the council's priorities should be.
-Their feedback helped to guide the development of our four-year Corporate Plan and shape the new strategic objectives and corporate priorities.
+43. To ensure that we are doing the right things in the right way and for the right people, in 2011/12 South Oxfordshire District Council undertook a major review of the Corporate Plan.
+In doing this, the council asked customers to set out their priorities for improvement.
 Each year the council reviews the Corporate Plan to ensure that it remains current in the years leading up to the four-yearly redrafting of the plan.
-We have a set of strategic objectives and 16 corporate priorities which provide a framework for the council's work.
-Following the May 2011 elections our Corporate Plan will be subject to a full review.